 Mean Character, Nice Actor: In-universe.
 On the show, Wayne mocks his guests and trolls Garth For the Lulz.
 However off the show, he's one of the nicest guys, albeit a bit of a moron which nearly ruins his relationship with his Cassandra twice, but he means well.

 Meaningful Name: Upon entering a club, Wayne asks the doorman who's playing tonight.

 Tiny: The Jolly Green Giants, the Shitty Beatles...

 Wayne: The Shitty Beatles, are they any good?

 Wayne: Then it's not just a clever name!

-Medium Awareness: Not only do many characters talk into the camera, but they're aware of the presence of a camera in the first place, and Wayne even mentions the camera that only he and Garth may talk into.
+Medium Awareness: Not only do many characters talk into the camera, but they're aware of the presence of a camera in the first place, and Wayne even mentions the camera that only he and Garth may talk into (which is brought up after Glen manages to steal the camera away for a few seconds; see Noodle Incident).
 Also, they give each film three different endings, some of which they even give titles.

 Metal Head: Wayne, Garth, and several of the supporting characters in the films.

 Cassandra, especially by the sequel, where she's evidently only interested in marrying an American man.